Create OpenID Connect app integrations

 • Client ID: This is the public identifier required by all OAuth flows.
 This identifier is randomly generated when you create the app integration.

-• None: Default for SPA integrations.
+• None: The default option for SPA integrations.
 This option requires a Proof Key for Code Exchange (PKCE) for additional verification.
 PKCE ensures that only the client that requested the access token can redeem it.

-• Select Require Demonstration of Proof-of-Possession (DPoP) header in token requests to require a client to prove possession of a public/private key pair for token requests.
+• Require Demonstration of Proof-of-Possession (DPoP) header in token requests: Select this option to require a client to prove possession of a public/private key pair for token requests.
 The authorization server rejects token requests from this client that don't contain the DPoP header.
-Additionally, you can't select Client credentials or Implicit (hybrid) from the Grant type options.
+You can't select Implicit (hybrid) from the Grant type options when you require DPoP.

 • Authorization Code: Use an authorization code as the grant type for a client acting on behalf of a user.